An honest, unbiased Samsung Frame TV Review and our thoughts after several years.

 With our 55″ Frame TV:

-What Is The Frame TV All About?
+What Is The Frame (Called a TV Bezel) All About?

 This is essentially just a TV in a picture frame – it is an art TV!
 A framed television that looks like a painting.
 A home decor lover’s dream!
 It is the best invention ever for people who find televisions ugly and intrusive to the design of a room (hi, me!).